rayves/Feed-Me-terminal-application/README.md

 2. Database Menu Items Display

-Displays menu items for the user to choose from and add to their order.
+Displays menu items for the user to choose and add to their order.

    1. The program imports in a csv with the name, description, price, and ingredients, and stores this information in an array waiting to be manipulated.
    2. The name, description and prices will then be displayed in a user friendly way in a table using the [Terminal Table](https://github.com/tj/terminal-table/) Ruby gem.